Be Fated Nakamaro

 ....

-We want several opinions for it, please send E-mail to Yukio Yokota.
+please send E-mail to Yukio Yokota.

 E-mail sinkodai@furutasigaku.jp